hakuna16/AsyncSpringBoot/README.md

-# Asynchronous Behavior in Spring Boot Application
+# Async Spring Boot Application

 We can achieve asynchronous behavior in spring boot application using two annotations like :